 Because of a few economic mishaps that happened in Pocatello in the years that followed, a local joke formed that Pocatello was "cursed" for not building a temple, according to ldschurchtemples.com.
 However, there was still hope that a temple would be built in the area, even after the announcements of the Boise, Rexburg, Twin Falls, and Meridian temples.

-Though the ground has not yet been broken for the temple, and the official site has yet to be determined, it looks like after more than 80 years, Pocatello will get a temple after all.
+It looks like after more than 80 years, Pocatello will get a temple after all.